‘B&B’ Recap For Tuesday, August 27: Hope Sets The Record Straight

 — Bold & The Beautiful (@BandB_CBS) August 27, 2019

 At the hospital, Brooke tried to calm her husband’s nerves.
 However, Ridge refused her offer to get him something to drink or eat.
-Ridge also did not believe that Thomas’ fall had been accidental.
+Ridge also did not believe that Thomas’ fall had been an accident.
 He told Brooke that she had issues with Thomas despite her pleas that she would never deliberately hurt the designer.
-Ridge told her that he knows that he saw her pushing Thomas.
+Ridge told her that he knows she pushed Thomas.
 Brooke tried to console Ridge and told him that Thomas would make it.

 Ridge and Brooke were waiting for news from the doctor when Hope and Liam arrived.
-Ridge went to the nurse’s station and Liam took his chance to tell Brooke that he hoped that Thomas survived.
+Ridge went to the nurse’s station, and Liam took his chance to tell Brooke that he hoped that Thomas survived.
 He wanted to kill the designer himself.

 Ridge returned and Brooke reiterated that it had been an accident.
 She told everyone that Thomas had been intimidating Hope.
 When Ridge asked Hope to confirm her mother’s account of events, Hope shocked Brooke.
 She told Brooke that she had misread the situation.
 Thomas had not been intimidating her.
-In fact, he had been apologizing.
+In fact, he was apologizing.
 Ridge looked grim while Brooke was flabbergasted.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.